 Alternative Financial Services Internships

-- Networking: Networking affords an opportunity to speak with professionals currently working in the field.
-You may contact friends, family, faculty, previous employers, and alumni from your college who are currently working in your field of interest.
+- Networking: Networking gives you an opportunity to speak with professionals currently working in your area of interest.
+You might contact friends, family, faculty, previous employers, and alumni from your college who are employed in your field.

 Alternative Internships Available in Finance

 Below is just a small sampling of the many opportunities available.
-These are internships I found by doing a little prospecting of my own.
+You can find internships like these by doing a little prospecting of your own.

 - The Financial Services Forum is a financial and economic policy organization that includes the chief executive officers of 20 of the largest and most diversified financial institutions operating in the United States.
-Interns will learn about a wide range of policy issues that have an affect on the financial services industry.
-This position is located in Washington DC and is interested in students who have a background in government, international studies, or economics/finance.
+In 2019, the organization is offering interns a part-time, 10-week internship in international cybersecurity for the financial services sector.

-- Intel Finance Summer Intern Program offers a twelve week assignment that links students with a professional mentor and a peer buddy to learn from and with during the course of the experience.
+- Intel Corporation offers both student and graduate internships in finance.
+The company also has a Finance Summer Intern Program that offers a twelve-week assignment that links students with a professional mentor and a peer buddy.
 A perk of the program is a trip to Intel’s Santa Clara headquarters via their corporate jet for an event for all finance interns participating in the program.
-At the end of the program students will do a presentation to senior management and others to showcase what you have accomplished over the summer.
+At the end of the program, students will do a presentation to senior management and others to showcase what you have accomplished over the summer.
 Interns are treated as full-time employees and thus receive a salary and may be eligible for additional benefits.

 - S.C.
-Johnson & Sons, Inc. Finance and Accounting Internship Program offers a variety of opportunities for master and bachelor level students.
-SC Johnson offers students project based internships where they are able to apply their skills and gain new knowledge.
+Johnson & Sons, Inc.'s Finance and Accounting Internship Program offers a variety of opportunities for master and bachelor level students.
+SC Johnson offers students project-based internships where they can apply their skills and gain new knowledge.
 Some of the perks of the program include dinners with other finance employees of the company, a series of interactive Lunch-n-Learns, an annual pig roast, and several sporting event outings, competitive compensation, recreation & fitness center, plus more.
-Many SC Johnson full -time employees started their career at the company as SCJ interns.
+Many SC Johnson full -time employees started their careers at the company as SCJ interns.

 Summer Internship Opportunities for Graduate Students

-- A T &T Finance Summer Internship Program for 1st Year MBA’s: A full range of opportunities are available for first year MBA students majoring in business, finance, accounting, or business administration.
-This is a paid position with offices located in in Texas, New Jersey, Illinois, Georgia and California, Positions are not yet posted for next summer but keep checking back to the website.
+- AT&T Finance Summer Internship Program for 1st Year MBA’s: A full range of opportunities is available for first-year MBA students majoring in business, finance, accounting, or business administration.
+This is a paid position with offices located in Texas, New Jersey, Illinois, Georgia, and California.
+Positions are not yet posted for next summer but keep checking back to the website.